heymikehaynes/crashthearcade/content/blog/2024/oh-good-a-new-ongoing-carnage-series.md

 > In February 2025, writer Charles Soule and artist Jesús Saíz will team up for a new ongoing series appropriately entitled Eddie Brock: Carnage, in which he serially kills serial killers.
 Paying his debt to society, and all.

-Nothing is certain, except death, taxes, and monthly comics starring some version of Carnage.
+Nothing is certain, except death, taxes, and monthly comics from Marvel starring some version of Carnage.

 **Related:**